gemini/engine-takehome-interview/README.md

 45691 BUY ETHUSD 3 180
 ```

+## Submission Requirements

+Please submit an archived directory containing the following:
+1. All source code and any additional tooling required to build, compile, and test your submission
+2. A `README.md` containing the following:
+    - your name
+    - instructions on how to build and run your application
+    - a decription of how you approached the problem
+    - how long much time you spent on this project
+3. A `Dockerfile` that builds and runs your application
+    - Please do not submit precompiled artifacts; your `Dockerfile` must compile your source code when building the container image

+Your submission should be functionally correct while also showcasing your knowledge of modern best practices in application development.
+Some relevant areas include developing with testings frameworks (like googletest or catch2), using automatic code formatters (like clang-format), and integrated static code analysis tooling (like clang-tidy).

 ## Runtime Requirements

-Your submission must include a `Dockerfile` that can build and run your application.
-Your project must generate a binary that can accept input over stdin and write output to stdout.
-Any logging should use stderr so that we can discern it from the output.
-Executing `./run.sh` locally must launch this binary using Docker.
-The `./run.sh` file must be able to accept piped input.
-A barebones project has been provided for you that provides `./run.sh`, a `Dockerfile`, a `Makefile`, and a `main.cpp` which simply echos input.
+Gemini's Engine Team has provided a barebones project that includes `./run.sh`, a `Dockerfile`, a `Makefile`, and a `main.cpp` which simply echos input.
+Executing `./run.sh` locally must build and launch a Docker image that defaults to running your application.
+The `./run.sh` file must accept piped input.

-You are free to modify any of this project as you see fit as long as we are able to use `./run.sh` to build and run your application in Docker.
+You are free to modify any of this project as you see fit.
+However, you must provide a `./run.sh` that builds and runs your application in a Docker container.
 You are not bound to use `FROM debian:10`, however you must use a base image that is available in [Docker Hub](https://hub.docker.com/).

+If you would like to include tests with your submission, please provide a `./test.sh` that is similar to `./run.sh`.

+If you would like to add logging to your application please use stderr so that we can discern your log statements from the expected application output.

 ### Runtime Example